Braxai/Course-Notes/ECS 153 Computer Security/Security Principles.md

 - Two detectors in series (both have to alert to trigger response) decreases FP rate and increase FN rate

 ### 1.6 Least privilege
+Give a program the set of access privileges that it legeitimately needs to do its job and nothing more
+- minimize how much privilege each program and system component get

+Doesn't reduce probability of failure but reduces the expected cost of failures

 ### 1.7 Separation of responsibility
+Split of privilege so no one person or program has complete power Require more than one party to approve before access is granted

 ### 1.8 Ensure complete mediation
+When enforcing access control policies, check every access to every object Reference Monitor : single point through which all access must occur (ensures all access is monitored and protected)

 ### 1.9 Shanon's Maxim
+Shannon's Maxim : attacker knows the system that they are attacking

+"Security through obscurity" : systems that rely on the secrecy of their design, algorithms, or source code to be secure.
+- brittle and difficult to keep system design a secret
+- never rely on sobscurity as part of security

+Kerckhoff's Principle : crytopgrahic systems shuold remain secure even when the attacker knows all internal details of the system
+- secret key is only thing that must be kept secret and the system should be designed to make it easy to change leaked keys

 ### 1.10 Use fail-safe defaults
+Fail safe default settings balance security with usability when a system goes down
+- if security mechanisms fail or crash they should default to secure behavior

 ### 1.11 Design security in from the start

 ### 1.12 The Trusted Computing Base (TCB)